Dentures & PartialsLansdale, PA

 Removable Dentures

 Removable dentures are likely what you think of when someone says the word.
 Traditionally, dentures are removable.
-They’re made up of a resin and metal base that supports false teeth and rely on suction to stay in your mouth.
+They’re made up of a resin and metal base that supports false teeth and relies on suction to stay in your mouth.
 Usually, an adhesive is needed to ensure that the dentures stay in if suction alone isn’t enough.
-You get removable dentures faster than implant-supported ones, and are also cheaper.
+You get removable dentures faster than implant-supported ones and are also cheaper.

 However, removable dentures have many little downsides.
 While they don’t cost as much upfront, mystery costs come into play down the line.
 Your jawbone continues to change and deteriorate with removable dentures.
 Because of this, you’ll have to pay to get them readjusted or replaced, possibly multiple times throughout your lifetime.
 Ill-fitting dentures are harder to use and can cause sores and pain in your mouth.